Home / Language Resources / How Long Does It Take To Learn German with Duolingo?

 Tips For Learning German with Duolingo

-Learning German is a lengthy and complex process, but it’s far from impossible.
-In fact, the Duolingo platform makes it a lot easier and more enjoyable, thanks to their gamification of learning that includes rankings, leagues, and other features.
+Learning German is a difficult and lengthy process, but it’s far from impossible.
+In fact, the Duolingo platform makes it a lot easier and more enjoyable, thanks to their gamification includes rankings, leagues, and other features.
 If you want to make the most of your learning:

-• Set Goals: The best way to learn anything is to set goals for yourself and keep yourself accountable along the way.
-Don’t overdo it—short goals are good to start.
-Once you get into the language and get a feel for things, you can set more challenging goals.
+• Set Goals: The best way to make progress is to set goals for yourself and keep yourself accountable along the way.
+Don’t overdo it.
+Short goals are good to start.
+Once you’ve established a regular German habit, you can set more challenging goals.

-• Focus on What Matters: It’s easy to get distracted by things like leagues and gems, but your focus should really be on your own daily goals and personal learning efforts.
-It’s great if you beat the rest of the learners, but it’s even better when you outdo yourself.
+• Focus on What Matters: It’s easy to get distracted by things like leagues and gems, but your focus should really be on your own weekly goals and personal efforts.
+Don’t focus on beating other users.
+Just try to outdo yourself.

-• Take Notes: Anyone who wants to learn a language should take notes and use them.
-You can write down German words and phrases you don’t recognize or struggle with, make notes on pronunciation, or whatever else you need.
+• Take Notes: Write down German words and phrases you don’t recognize or struggle with.
+Make notes on pronunciation or anything you found confusing.

-• Pace Yourself: German is more complex than a language like Spanish or French.
-Therefore, it may take non-native speakers more time to learn.
+• Pace Yourself: German is more complicated than Spanish or French.
 Don’t get discouraged if it takes you more time than you anticipated.
-Just set realistic goals and let yourself learn at your own pace.
+Just set realistic goals and go at your own pace.

 Best Ways To Supplement Your German Learning Process